homemadearcade/zero/INSTRUCTIONS.md

+RULE 1

-The player is on a solitary single layer, the playground, and it never changes.
-Anything on the playground collides with the player.
-All objects, except zones, are on the playground by default, but can be changed.
+The player is on a solitary single layer called the playground, this never changes no matter what.
+Anything on the playground layer collides with the player.
+All objects, except zones, are on the playground layer by default, but can be changed.

 --

-Drag must be unlocked
-Adding a new color must be unlocked
+RULE 2

+The first slider of every 'Live Menu' is unlocked by default

 --